Bill Fennelly: USA Basketball

-Fennelly was named the head coach of the USA representative to the 2011 World University Games (also known as the Universiade) which were held in Shenzhen, China.
+Fennelly was named the head coach of the USA representative to the 2011 World University Games (also known as the FISU World University Games) which were held in Shenzhen, China.
 The USA team won all six games, behind the scoring leadership of Elena Delle Donne who scored almost 16 points per game.
 Although the championship game was against Taiwan, the closest contest was the semifinal game against Australia.
 That game remained close until the fourth quarter, when a 9–0 run extended the margin and helped secure the 79–67 victory.

 Personal

 Fennelly was born and raised in Davenport, Iowa.
 He and his wife, Deb, have two sons, Billy and Steven, both of whom also worked for their father's coaching staff at Iowa State.
 Billy was director of player development from 2010 to 2012 before becoming an assistant coach at Iowa State.
 Steven was a graduate assistant at Iowa State from 2011 to 2013.